 - Critique roles of leaders and collaborators in planning, providing, and evaluating healthcare.

 - Generate strategic plans for organizational change by utilizing theoretical knowledge, meaningful data, and evidence-based practice while being culturally and ethnically sensitive

-- How to leverage informatics with your clinical knowledge to positively impact systems management and patient outcomes
+- Leverage informatics with your clinical knowledge to positively impact systems management and patient outcomes, and

 - The ability to lead information systems into health care systems and clinical settings while working with leadership peers in various departments